RoganMurley/roganmurley.github.io/_posts/2024-01-02-something-a-lot-like-pokemon-yellow.markdown

 ![Pokémon guide](/assets/pokemon-guide.png){: width="256" }

-But the truth is I didn't even own a gameboy, yet alone Pokémon Yellow.
-I prayed against all odds that I'd find a gameboy on sale for £1 at Poundland, which only went to show that I didn't have a great grasp of economics.
+But the truth is I didn't even own a Game Boy, yet alone Pokémon Yellow.
+I prayed against all odds that I'd find a Game Boy on sale for £1 at Poundland, which only went to show that I didn't have a great grasp of economics.

 I never got to play Pokémon Yellow.
 I did, however, have a Pokémon Yellow in my head.
 From the Master Guide I had gained a surprisingly deep knowledge of the game without ever actually playing it.
 In my head you could find Moltres on the second floor of Victory Road, just as it is in the real game (I am assured).
 I didn't know what it felt like to catch Moltres, sure, but I knew its stats, where to find it and what it looked like.